 The tuition, fees, and charges posted to your billing statement or account are estimates based on currently approved amounts.
 These figures may not be final.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California and could be affected by State funding reductions.
 Accordingly, final approved levels (and thus your final balance due) may differ from the amounts shown.

-* MAS-CLS students pay an annual fee regardless of the year their cohort entered.
-Students enrolled in on-line programs do not pay campus-based fees and do not have access to the facilities and services supported by the campus-based fees.
+* MAS-CLS students pay an annual fee regardless of the year their cohort entered; students enrolled in on-line programs do not pay campus-based fees and do not have access to the facilities and services supported by the campus-based fees.
 Student Services Access fee not included in program fee.

 Professor of Urban Planning and Public Policy